 Microbiota decussata Description

-Microbiota makes a perfect under-planting to Ornamental Grasses, long-blooming Knock Out Roses, & late-blooming Sedums.
+Microbiota makes a perfect under-planting to Ornamental Grasses, long-blooming Knock Out Roses, & late-blooming Sedums or where an evergreen plant is needed.

 Recommended For You: